Mazama, Washington

 Mazama boomed as the departure point for mining towns in the rugged Harts Pass area, such as Barron, Chancellor, and Robinson.

-Recently considered little more than a pit-stop, Mazama "town" is centered at the intersection of Lost River Road and Country Road 9140.
-Mazama offers a general store, an adventure supply store, a gas station, a café, and two restaurants.
-It has been a destination for summer weddings, rock climbing, mountaineering, and winter sports with options for heli-skiing, back-country and cross country skiing.
-It is home to one of the world’s longest cross-country skiing trails, stretching for 120 mi and running through the settlement.
+The settlement is centered at the intersection of Lost River Road and Country Road 9140.
+It has a general store, an adventure supply store, a gas station, a café, and two restaurants.
+The area is a destination for outdoor recreation, including rock climbing, mountaineering, snowmobiling, and backcountry skiing.
+It is home to one of the world's longest cross-country skiing trails, stretching for 120 mi and running through the settlement.

 Etymology

 In the 19th century, the town was called "Goat Creek", after a creek at the base of nearby Goat Peak (then called Goat Mountain).
 When the former post office was secured in 1899, the settlers chose a name they thought was Greek for "mountain goat".
 They later discovered that they had looked in the wrong dictionary and, according to Edmond S. Meany, the meaning of "Mazama" was not "mountain goat" in Greek.

 According to toponymist William Bright the name "Mazama" originally came from the Nahuatl word mazame, "deer (plural)", from mazatl, "a deer", referring to brocket deer.
 In the past the word was used locally to refer to mountain goats or bighorn mountain sheep.
 In 1896 the word was used in the naming of the Portland mountaineering club, The Mazamas.